 You can use this bon to discuss a person’s character or skills, or the quality of something.

 Elle est une bonne actrice.
 (She’s a good actress.)

 Elle est vraiment bonne.
 (She is truly good. — In this case, the sentence is describing someone’s overall kindness or character as good.)

 C’est le bon vin.
 (It’s the high quality/good wine).

-Il y a un bon pour obtenir deux pantalons pour la prix d’un.
+Il y a un bon pour obtenir deux pantalons pour le prix d’un.
 (There’s a coupon for getting two pants for the price of one.)

 When to Use Bien in French

-State-of-being verbs include verbs like être (to be), penser (to think), croire (to believe) and sembler (to seem).
-They describe states of mind or being and are accompanied by bien rather than bon.
-For example:
+Use bien with state-of-being verbs such as être (to be), penser (to think), croire (to believe) and sembler (to seem).

 Il est bien comme prof. (He is a good professor.)